iAvoe/CCNA-Security-210-260-Module-2-Review/README.md

 **Explain Wi-Fi Protected Access (WPA):**
  - WPA uses temporal key integral protocol (WPA-TKIP / Message Integrity Check) to dynamically alter the key
    - TKIP is better against replay attacks than CRC
- - Or, use Advanced Encryption Standard (WPA-AES, less widly supported)
+ - Or, use Advanced Encryption Standard (WPA-AES, lessly supported by hardware solution providers)
    - AES is more secure & faster than TKIP
  - Still can be compormised by bruteforce cracking & pre-shared key cracking from Aircrack-suite & Gerix
  - now retired as WEP